Anomalous interference drives oscillatory dynamics in wave-dressed active particles: Introduction

-Here, we unveil a non-local force responsible \markblue{for these oscillatory dynamics, arising from an atypical type of wave interference at} jerking points, locations where the particle's velocity changes rapidly.
-Waves excited near jerking points avoid cancellation at the particle's current location \markblue{due to an abrupt change in the rate at which the particle surfs waves excited along its past trajectory, inducing a mismatch between consecutive peaks and troughs in the wave-force kernel [Fig.\,\ref{fig:1}(c)].
-Given the fundamental difference in origin and structure from the stationary-phase mechanism, and, to our knowledge, the lack of established asymptotic techniques to quantify it, we henceforth refer to this phenomenon as anomalous interference.} We show that this anomalous interference may be sustained through a cascade of self-excited jerking points [Fig.\,\ref{fig:1}(d-e)], inducing in-line speed oscillations \cite{Wind-Willassen2013,bacot2019multistable,durey_2020_speed_osc} that underlie key hydrodynamic quantum analogs \cite{saenz_2020,durey2018dynamics,montes_2019,montes_2021} and stochastic dynamics \cite{hubert2019tunable,hubert2022overload,durey_2020_hqft,durey_2021,valani_2018,valani_2021,dagan_2020}.
-In two dimensions, we find that the geometry of the trajectory also contributes to the proliferation of jerking points, leading to non-specular reflection off walls \cite{nonspecular}. \markblue{Together, these results unify seemingly disparate behaviors under a common mechanistic framework.}
+The anomalous interference at jerking points revealed here circumvents the cancellation of waves emitted in the \markblue{distant} past in a fundamentally different manner: it arises from rapid changes in the \markblue{droplet's} velocity, which shift the frequency of wave surfing, thus leading to a size mismatch between consecutive peaks and troughs in the wave-force kernel [Fig.\,\ref{fig:1}(g)].
+We derive an asymptotic approximation for the non-local force resulting from this frequency mismatch and show that the associated anomalous interference may propagate through a cascade of self-excited jerking points, inducing in-line speed oscillations \cite{Wind-Willassen2013,bacot2019multistable,durey_2020_speed_osc} that underlie key hydrodynamic quantum analogs \cite{saenz_2020,durey2018dynamics,montes_2019,montes_2021} and stochastic dynamics \cite{hubert2019tunable,hubert2022overload,durey_2020_hqft,durey_2021,valani_2018,valani_2021,dagan_2020}, and in two dimensions non-specular wall reflections \cite{nonspecular}.
+Our analysis shows that the jerking-point force is exponentially weaker than the local one, highlighting its elusiveness, yet it is the essential ingredient that unifies these \markblue{behaviors that have thus far been treated independently} under a common mechanistic framework.